girder/girder/docs/api-docs.rst

     groups = self.model('group').list(user=self.getCurrentUser())

-All models that require the standard access control semantics should extend the :ref:`AccessControlledModel` class.
-Otherwise, they should extend the :ref:`Model` class.
+All models that require the standard access control semantics should extend the `AccessControlledModel` class.
+Otherwise, they should extend the `Model` class.

 All model classes must have an ``initialize`` method in which they declare the name of their corresponding Mongo collection, as well as any collection